drpatrik/yammc/README.md

         - Sound

         The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and a C++11 compliant compiler.
-        The test suit requires gtest.
+        The test suit requires gtest - installation guide below.
+If you do not care about the test suit just delete enable_testing and everything below from ./midas/CMakeLists.txt

         Only tested under OSX.
 All my development machines are OSX and Linux these days.